About Me

 models to study the comets, asteroids, and Centaurs of the Solar System.

-Originally from Brookline, Massachusetts, I received my bachelors degrees in Physics and Astronomy from UMass Amherst in 2017 and my Ph.D. in Planetary Science from the University of Arizona in 2021.
-Now as a postdoc at Lowell Observatory, my students and I use data from telescopes, spacecraft, meteor cameras, and laboratory studies to understand the modern properties of the Solar System's "small bodies" and to relate those back to the circumstances of their formation some four-and-a-half billion years ago.
-Otherwise, I like riding my bike around and photographing the Southwest.
+My students and I use data from telescopes, spacecraft, meteor cameras, and laboratory studies to understand the modern properties of the Solar System's "small bodies" -- its comets, asteroids, and Centaurs -- and to relate those back to the circumstances of their formation some four-and-a-half billion years ago.
+We're also heavily involved with efforts to study the Interstellar Objects, small bodies that formed around other stars that didn't get a chance to become exoplanets.